-A Year To Date Calculator or YTD Calculator is a tool used by lenders to work out your annual income from the income that you earned in part of a year.
-The lender can use either the YTD gross income figure from your most recent payslip or the gross income stated in your last group certificate.
+A year to date calculator or YTD calculator is a tool used by lenders to work out your annual income from the income you earned in a part of a year.
+It is sometimes referred to as an income annualisation calculator.

 How do I use the calculator?

 Follow the steps below to use the year to date income calculator:

 - Find your most recent payslip and your group certificate from the most recent financial year.

 - Enter the data from these documents into the calculator.

 - The ‘end date of most recent payslip’ refers to the end of the pay period, not the date you were paid.
 For example, if the pay period was ’06/06/2010 to 12/01/2017′ and the pay date was ’15/01/2017′, you would enter ’12/01/2017′ in the calculator.

 - If you have only just started your job this financial year or don’t want to work out your income from your group certificate then just enter ‘0’ as the ‘gross income shown on your last group certificate.’